-- 1. "Unlock" your American phone before departure and bring it to Paris so that you can replace your American SIM card with a French one. - 2.
-Purchase a French phone and SIM card.
+"Unlock" your American phone before departure and bring it to Paris so that you can replace your American SIM card with a French one.
+Important: some telephone companies do not allow their clients to unlock their phones unless the devices have been paid in full.
+2. Purchase a French phone and SIM card.